GuillermoBustosPerez/In-between-methods/Report/Lies-in-between.md

 ## 1. Introduction

-The Middle Paleolithic in Western Europe is characterized by the increase and diversification of prepared core knapping methods, resulting in flake-dominated assemblages ([Kuhn 2013](#ref-kuhn_roots_2013)).
-These flake dominated assemblages are the result of a wide number of production methods which includes Levallois ([Boëda 1994](#ref-boeda_concept_1994); [Boëda 1995b](#ref-dibble_levallois:_1995); [Boëda *et al.*
+The Middle Palaeolithic in western Europe is characterised by the increase in and diversification of prepared core knapping methods, resulting in flake-dominated assemblages ([Kuhn 2013](#ref-kuhn_roots_2013)).
+These flake-dominated assemblages are the result of a wide number of production methods including Levallois ([Boëda 1994](#ref-boeda_concept_1994); [Boëda 1995b](#ref-dibble_levallois:_1995); [Boëda *et al.*
-1990](#ref-boeda_identification_1990)), Discoid ([Boëda
+1990](#ref-boeda_identification_1990)), discoid ([Boëda
 1993](#ref-boeda_debitage_1993); [Boëda
-1995a](#ref-boeda_caracteristiques_1995)), SSDA ([Forestier
-1993](#ref-forestier_clactonien:_1993); [Ohel *et al.*
+1995a](#ref-boeda_caracteristiques_1995)), the *système par surface de débitage alterné* or SSDA ([Forestier 1993](#ref-forestier_clactonien:_1993); [Ohel *et al.*
 1979](#ref-ohel_clactonian_1979)), Quina ([Bourguignon
 1996](#ref-bourguignon_conception_1996); [Bourguignon
-1997](#ref-bourguignon_mousterien_1997)), different laminar production systems ([Boëda 1990](#ref-farizy_surface_1990); [Révillon & Tuffreau 1994](#ref-revillon_les_1994)), Kombewa ([Newcomer & Hivernel-Guerre
+1997](#ref-bourguignon_mousterien_1997)), different laminar production systems ([Boëda 1990](#ref-farizy_surface_1990); [Révillon & Tuffreau 1994](#ref-revillon_les_1994)), and the Kombewa ([Newcomer &
-1974](#ref-newcomer_nucleus_1974); [Tixier & Turq
+Hivernel-Guerre 1974](#ref-newcomer_nucleus_1974); [Tixier & Turq
 1999](#ref-tixier_kombewa_1999)) among several others.
-The abundance of different production methods results in a highly diversified material culture were flakes present a wide morphological variability.
-Flakes often retain morphologies and attributes characteristic of the knapping method from which they were detached, allowing for its identification.
-However, flakes often present overlapping attributes and morphologies as a result of the high internal variability of the methods and the ability for obtaining flakes with similar functional properties through different methods Kuhn ([2013](#ref-kuhn_roots_2013)).
-Due to their wide geographical and chronological extension, Levallois and Discoid constitute an important source of cultural variability of the Middle Paleolithic from Western Europe.
+This abundance of different production methods results in a highly diversified material culture in which flakes exhibit great morphological variability.
+Flakes often retain morphologies and attributes characteristic of the knapping method used to detach them, facilitating the identification of those methods.
+However, flakes also often present overlapping attributes and morphologies as a result of the high internal variability of the methods used and the fact that flakes with similar functional properties can be produced via different methods Kuhn ([2013](#ref-kuhn_roots_2013)).
+Due to their extensive geographical and chronological distribution, the Levallois and discoid constitute important sources of cultural variability in the Middle Palaeolithic of western Europe.

 Boëda ([1994](#ref-boeda_concept_1994);
 [1995b](#ref-dibble_levallois:_1995)) establishes six characteristics